rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 The cookbook also installs the python-pip package in Debian and RedHat based systems, and then uses pip to install the Rackspace Cloud Monitoring client, raxmon-cli, via pip

+The raxmon-cli recipe in this cookbook is not automatically added by default.
+To install raxmon-cli, add the cloud_monitoring::raxmon recipe to the run_list.

 # Requirements

 Requires Chef 0.7.10 or higher for Lightweight Resource and Provider support.
 Chef 0.8+ is recommended.
 While this